 Simon brought a massive frame down to the bottom, and we practised swimming through it from different angles (even upside down).
 This was great, as it really showed me what I’m actually capable of doing underwater!
 It’s safe to say that I spent a lot of time upside down after that dive.

 All in all, I had a great experience diving with Abyss Fuerteventura, and would recommend anyone to book their next adventure with them!
 If you are unsure of whether diving is for you, you can book your ‘Discover Scuba Diving’ course, which lets you (literally) test the waters without committing to a course or an exam.

-Getting my Advanced certification was great fun, and trying my hand at the different specialties has really opened up a new world of diving for me.
+Getting my Advanced certification was great fun, and trying my hand at the different specialities has really opened up a new world of diving for me.
 Now I’ll be getting some fun dives under my belt, and then who knows?

 TELL ME: Do you dive?
 Would you like to try it?